 Lecturers, tutors and seminar leaders are drawn both from the Refugee Studies Centre and from outside institutions.
 They include research staff, academics and professionals from a number of disciplines and practices, including anthropology, politics, law, psychology, international relations, and social development.

 Around 70–80 participants from all over the world study together, take part in group activities and produce independent presentations.
 Participants have the time and space to reflect on their own work and to benefit from the international mix and varied professional experience of other participants.

 All teaching and instructional materials are in English.

 A typical day

-While there is variation across the course, days often begin with a plenary lecture by a leading international expert, followed by work in tutor groups.
-This work involves individual reading of handbook material and tutor-led group discussion that culminates in an exercise (e.g., a simulation, debate, or presentation).
-Evening sessions usually involve less formal sessions and film evenings.
+While there is variation across the course, modules usually begin with a plenary lecture by a leading international expert, followed by work in tutor groups.
+This work involves individual reading of handbook material and tutor-led group discussion that culminates in an exercise (e.g. a simulation, debate, or presentation).
+Evening sessions usually involve less formal sessions, skill sessions and film evenings.